-- 8.5 While respecting the confidentiality of information, forest managers shall make publicly available a summary of the results of monitoring indicators, including those listed in Criterion 8.2. - 8.5.1 For large operations, results of monitoring shall be incorporated into summaries and other documents that are publicly available. - 8.5.2 Applicable for medium size and SLIMF FMEs only: (Note: the above indicator does not apply) Upon request, FME shall make available relevant parts of the management plan to stakeholders who are directly affected by the forest management activities of FME (e.g. neighboring landowners).
+- 8.5 While respecting the confidentiality of information, forest managers shall make publicly available a summary of the results of monitoring indicators, including those listed in Criterion 8.2. - 8.5.1 For large operations, results of monitoring shall be incorporated into summaries and other documents that are publicly available (at least once in five years). - 8.5.2 Applicable for medium size and SLIMF FMEs only: (Note: the above indicator does not apply).
+Upon request, FME shall make available relevant parts of the management plan to stakeholders who are directly affected by the forest management activities of FME (e.g. neighboring landowners).